Common raven: Predation

 Owing to its size, gregariousness and its defensive abilities, the common raven has few natural predators.
 Predators of its eggs and chicks include martens, large owls, and sometimes eagles.
 Ravens are quite vigorous at defending their young and are usually successful at driving off perceived threats.
 They attack potential predators by flying at them and lunging with their large bills.
 Humans are occasionally attacked if they get close to a raven nest, though serious injuries are unlikely.
 There are a few records of large birds of prey taking ravens; more rarely, large mammalian predators such as lynxes, coyotes and cougars have also attacked ravens.
 This principally occurs at a nest site and when other prey for the carnivores are scarce.

 In North America, predators of ravens have reportedly included great horned owls, American goshawks, bald eagles, golden eagles and red-tailed hawks.
 It is possible that the hawk species only attack young ravens; in one instance a peregrine falcon swooped at a newly fledged raven but was chased off by the parent ravens.
-Ravens wary around novel carrion sites, and in North America, have been recorded waiting for the presence of American crows and blue jays before approaching to eat.
+Ravens are wary around novel carrion sites, and in North America, have been recorded waiting for the presence of American crows and blue jays before approaching to eat.

 In Eurasia, their reported predators include, in addition to golden eagles, Eurasian eagle-owls, white-tailed eagles, Steller's sea-eagles, eastern imperial eagles and gyrfalcons.
 Because they are potentially hazardous prey for raptorial birds, raptors must usually take them by surprise and most attacks are on fledgling ravens.